dschrempf/blog/hugo/content/about.md

 [TNG Technology Consulting](https://www.tngtech.com/en/)

+## About {#about}

+I am a postdoctoral researcher and software engineer with 15 years of experience in programming in Haskell.
+I have applied my programming skills in a wide array of topics ranging from physics and biology to web development and finance.

 ## Interests {#interests}

--   Functional Programming (Haskell)
+-   Functional programming (Haskell)
 -   Software engineering
--   Markov Chains
+-   Markov chains
 -   Data science
 -   Computational biology

 ## Work experience {#work-experience}

--   Software consultant, TNG Technology Consulting, 2025
+-   2023 -- present: Software consultant, TNG Technology Consulting
--   Postdoc in Computational Biology (St Andrews, Budapest), 2023
+-   2017 -- 2023:  Postdoc in computational biology (St Andrews, Budapest)

 ## Education {#education}

--   PhD in Computational Biology, Vienna University of Veterinary Medicine, 2017
+-   2013 -- 2017:  PhD in computational biology, Vienna University of Veterinary Medicine
--   MSc in Physics, Vienna University of Technology, 2013
+-   2006 -- 2013:  BSc and MSc in physics, Vienna University of Technology

-## About {#about}

-I am a postdoctoral researcher and software engineer with 15 years of experience in programming in Haskell.
-I have applied my programming skills in a wide array of topics ranging from physics and biology to web development and finance.